covXtreme : MATLAB software for non-stationary penalised piecewise constant marginal and conditional extreme value models: Overview of software and statistical methodology

 Extreme value analysis of peaks over threshold of metocean variables requires the satisfactory completion of a number of analysis steps.
 Inference typically involves using a sample of time-series data for a number of variables (corresponding to some period $P$ years of observation) as the basis for estimating the characteristics of extreme environments.
 These might include return values, associated values (e.g. \cite{TowEA23}) and design contours (e.g. \citealt{HslEA21}) corresponding to a return period of $T$ years, $T \gg P$).
 For reasonable extreme value inference of a single variable (such as significant wave height), key features of the data must be accommodated carefully in the analysis, including the serial correlation of time-series, the dependence of values of metocean variables on covariates such as direction and season.
 Appropriate model forms for tails of distributions should also be adopted.
 For peaks over threshold analysis of a single variable, choice of threshold level can be source of considerable uncertainty.
 Moreover, different metocean variables (such as wind speed and significant wave height) are likely to be intercorrelated, and the nature of this dependence must be characterised carefully especially for extremes of one or more variables, using appropriate model forms; in these models, choice of threshold is again not always straightforward.
 Further, since samples of peaks over threshold are generally small (e.g. for high thresholds), it is critical to quantify uncertainty in return values and associated extremal quantities thoroughly using well-understood estimators.

-The structure of the \texttt{covXtreme} software is written to reflect the sequential nature of practical extreme value analysis, as a set of MATLAB functions (see Section~\ref{Sct:OvrSft:PrfTpcAnl}).
-For a given application, these are executed sequentially, leading the user through the inference, addressing important analysis considerations in order.
+The structure of the \texttt{covXtreme} software is written to reflect the sequential nature of practical extreme value analysis, as a set of MATLAB functions (see Section~\ref{Sct:OvrSft:PrfTpcAnl}), illustrated in the workflow of Figure~\ref{Fgr:covXtremeFlowScheme}.

+For a given application, the five stages are executed sequentially, leading the user through the inference, addressing important analysis considerations in order.
 A typical analysis stage involves the specification of tuning parameters, the appropriate choice of which is informed by diagnostic information generated at that stage; generally it will therefore be necessary to repeat the analysis stage until satisfactory diagnostics are achieved, before moving on to the next analysis stage.

 Given a sample of multivariate time-series of metocean variables, a typical analysis would proceed as described below.
 Note, for ease of reference, that subsection numbering \ref{Sct:OvrSft:DatPrp}-\ref{Sct:OvrSft:EstDsgCnt} here corresponds to the numbering of stages 1-5 of the analysis procedure, and also to the numbering of sections in the \PPC user guide.